dburles/meteor-collection-helpers/README.md

 });
 ```

+#### Within a template

-Relationships are then resolved by the collection helper, avoiding unnecessary template helpers.
+Our relationships are resolved by the collection helper, avoiding unnecessary template helpers.
 So we can simply write:

 ```javascript
 Template.books.helpers({